Creating Subclients to Back Up Specific User Accounts

 You might not want to assign all your Google user accounts to the default subclient for various reasons.
 A few of the reasons are as follows:

 - You might have different backup requirements for different user accounts.
 For example, you might want to back up user accounts of employees in the finance department more frequently than the employees in the HR department.

 - When you run a backup operation on a subclient, the user accounts in the subclient are not all backed up simultaneously.
-The user accounts are backed up sequentially in a single stream, one at a time, so it takes a lot of time for the backup to finish.
+The user accounts are backed up sequentially in a single stream, one at a time.
+The backup operation takes a lot of time to finish.
 If you create user-defined subclients and split all your user accounts across these subclients, you can run a backup operation on all the subclients simultaneously.
 This arrangement backs up one user account per subclient in parallel, creating multiple backup streams.

 You can create user-defined subclients and assign specific user accounts to these subclients to meet your backup requirements.

 - From the navigation pane, click Protect > Applications > G Suite.